 After you’ve arrived at your chosen accommodation, it’s time to unwind and take in the fresh African air.
 Get comfortable, grab a bite, and relax after a long day of traveling.

-Once you’re well-rested, head on a night game drive and explore the spectacular surroundings and wildlife in the park.
+Once you’re well-rested, head on either an afternoon game drive or a night game drive and explore the spectacular surroundings and wildlife in the park.
 An excellent opportunity to view the park’s popular nocturnal animals – keep an eye out for a hunting predator.

 Day 2: Kruger Tablets & Wildlife Sightings

-On your second day, head to the southern section where you’ll find the largest lion population in the park.
+On your second day, head to the southern section of Kruger Park, where you’ll find the largest lion population in the entire park.
 With around 1,600 lions in the Kruger, you’re likely to spot them in several locations.
 For the best sightings, visit the Kruger Tablets situated in the Nkayeni Region.

-The Kruger Tablets commemorates the park’s founder, President Paul Kruger.
+The Kruger Tablets commemorate the park’s founder, President Paul Kruger.
 It is a lion haven, perfect for viewing these big cats as they laze around on rock formations.

 Visiting the tablets is a free activity.
 However, facilities such as restaurants, picnic tables, and restrooms are not available.
 If you’ve built up a lion’s appetite on the drive back, why not enjoy a delicious bush braai (South Africa’s famous barbeque).

 It’s time to get your boots dirty for the next two days.
-Get an early start and explore the park’s breathtaking beauty on foot.
+Get ready for an early morning wake-up and explore the park’s breathtaking beauty on foot.
 A sunrise wilderness walk or tackling an early morning hiking trail is a splendid way to start your day.

-Kruger’s guided walking safaris are ideal for exploring the fascinating fauna and flora.
-Don’t worry, you won’t have to spend all day on your feet.
-Book a 4×4 game drive for an exhilarating adventure with Kruger’s experienced guides.
+Kruger National Park safari tours include guided walking safaris that are ideal for exploring the fascinating fauna and flora.
+Don’t worry; you won’t have to spend all day on your feet.
+Book a few 4×4 game drives on open safari vehicles for an exhilarating adventure with Kruger Park’s experienced guides.

 Game viewing opportunities may vary with sunrise, sunset, and night drives.
 So, signing up for several game drives is beneficial.
-Wildlife sightings that are common on game drives include impala, zebras, giraffes, elephants, buffalo, and lions.
+Wildlife sightings that are common on Kruger Park tours and game drives include impala, zebras, giraffes, elephants, buffalo, and lions.

 Day 5: Visit The Moholoholo Wildlife Rehabilitation Center

-On day five, make your way to the Moholoholo Wildlife Rehabilitation Center in Hoedspruit.
+On day five of this African safari itinerary, make your way to the Moholoholo Wildlife Rehabilitation Center in Hoedspruit.
 It is situated at the base of the Drakensberg mountains – an estimated 47-minute drive.

-The rehabilitation center cares for injured and abandoned animals.
-They focus on creating awareness on endangered animal species around the world.
+The rehabilitation center cares for injured and abandoned animals in southern Africa.
+They focus on creating awareness of endangered animal species around the world.

 When visiting, you can engage in educational programs and guided tours in a relaxed environment.
 You’ll find various birdlife and mammals such as wild dogs, leopards, and lions.
-After an eventful day, spend time stargazing and relaxing before calling it at night.
+After an eventful day as part of your South African safari itinerary, spend time stargazing and relaxing before calling it at night.

 Day 6: Take a Trip To The Hippo Pool

-The last full day of your safari vacation calls for a visit to the Hippo Pool.
+The last full day of your Kruger park vacation calls for a visit to the Hippo Pool.
 Head over to the Crocodile bridge gate in the park’s Marula region.
 You’ll find the Hippo Pool just 8 kilometers away.

 Then it’s time to pack your bags, put on your shoes, and head to the airport.
 You’ll then catch your connecting flight and make your way home.

 Whether you’re a nature lover or thrill-seeker, a Kruger South Africa safari ticks all the boxes.
-From waking up to the melodies of diverse birdlife to viewing a hunting lioness after dark, visiting the Kruger National Park will not disappoint.
+From waking up to the melodies of diverse birdlife to viewing a hunting lioness after dark during a game drive, visiting the Kruger National Park will not disappoint.